DefinitelyMaybe/threlte/packages/vfx/README.md

 Check out our **[documentation](https://threlte.xyz)** and our **[Discord community](https://discord.gg/EqUBCfCaGm)**.

-## @threlte/xr
+## @threlte/vfx

-[@threlte/xr](https://threlte.xyz/docs/reference/xr/getting-started) provides a set of components and hooks that make it easy to create XR experiences.
+[@threlte/vfx](https://threlte.xyz/docs/reference/vfx/getting-started) is a collections of components and TSL nodes that make it easier to create more visually stunning experiences.

 ## Quickstart